-TEALS has partnered with the following CS Principles programs: Code.org, NMSI, BJC, Project Lead the Way, University of Rhode Island, Cleveland State University, and MobileCSP.
-Please visit tealsk12.org/schools for the most up-to-date list of approved curricula and partners.
+TEALS has partnerships with the following CS Principles programs: Code.org, NMSI, BJC, Project Lead the Way, University of Rhode Island, Cleveland State University, and MobileCSP.

 Does it make sense for a student to take Intro CS then AP CS A?

 The Intro CS course serves as a good “on-ramp” to AP CS A and provides a solid CS foundation by teach students the same basic principles of CS as AP CS A, but with much less depth.
 However, Intro CS is NOT a prerequisite for AP CS A. The AP CS A class is a college level course that requires a bigger time commitment for the students and has a heavier programming load using Java.

 Would you alter your program offerings to help us put on a different CS course, different time of day, different length of the year?